Babu Owino

 Paul Ongili Owino (born 10 October 1989), also known as Babu Owino, is a Kenyan politician and member of parliament for Embakasi East Constituency.
-He gained media recognition as the chairperson of Students Organisation of Nairobi University (SON) and abusing Uhuru Kenyatta during his presidency.
+He gained media recognition the chairperson of Students Organisation of Nairobi University (SONU).
+He is also an Advocate of the High Court of Kenya.

 Early life and education

-From 1995 to 2002, Owino attended Kisumu Township Primary School.
+Owino attended Central Primary School (Kisumu).
 From 2003 to 2006 he joined Kisumu Boys' Secondary School.

-In 2008, he joined Nairobi University for a bachelor's degree in Actuarial Science and graduated with First Class Honors in 2012.
+In 2008, he joined the University of Nairobi for a bachelor's degree in Actuarial Science and graduated with First Class Honors in 2012.
+He later pursued a Master’s in Actuarial Science.
 In 2013, he went back to Nairobi University (UoN) to pursue a degree in Law.

 Political career

 In 2011 he was elected as the chairperson of the Student Organisation of Nairobi University (SONU).
+His leadership revived student activism in UoN, a tenure that witnessed high activity in matters student leadership and student welfare.
+He still advocates for student leadership matters even after his exit upon graduating from the university.

-On 31 August 2017, he was elected as a Member of Parliament for Embakasi East Constituency.He is a Lifetime member of the ODM Party.
+On 31 August 2017, he was elected as a member of parliament for Embakasi East Constituency.
+In August 2022 he got re-elected for a second term as Embakasi East MP where he currently serves as its legislator.
+He is a lifetime member of the ODM Party.

+Legal career

+On 23 May 2025, Owino was admitted to the bar as an advocate of the High Court of Kenya.
+He declared his admission as the beginning of a new chapter in his political and social justice crusade.

 Personal life

-Paul Ongili Owino (Babu Owino) is a husband to Frida Muthoni and a father to five children, 2 sons and three daughters.
+Owino is a husband to Frida Muthoni with whom they have two daughters.
+Babu also has another child (a son) from a previous relationship with an unnamed woman, making him the father of three biological children.